italia/spid-compliant-certificates/README.md

 ## Private key and CSR for private sector (with Docker)

-1. Copy the file `gencert-env.private.example.sh` into `gencert-env.sh` and edit it according to your needs, following the rules in the bottom section **Configuration parameters**
+1. Copy the file `gencert-env.private.example.sh` into `gencert-env.sh` and customize it according to your needs, following the rules in the bottom section **Configuration parameters**

+        $ cp gencert-env.private.example.sh gencert-env.sh
+        $ vi gencert-env.sh

-3. Run the script `gencert-with-docker.sh`
+2. Run the script `gencert-with-docker.sh`

+        $ ./gencert-with-docker.sh

 3. Enjoy with your new private key and CSR